haxpor/dodlc-study/a_installation.md

 I stripped out redundant `.dylib` with the same name left with only with name + version for clarity.

+Libraries located at `/usr/local/opt/allegro/lib/` seems to be a copy in which libraries at `/usr/local/lib` soft-linked to ones as installed by `brew` at `/usr/local/Cellar/allegro/5.2.4.0/lib`.

 Anyway, if you successfully compile the project, and try to peek which shared library the final binary depends on via `otool -L bin/libcirc` you will see the following output

 ```